 It’s 1986.
 I’ve just turned 13 years old.
 We’ve been living in North Carolina and it hasn’t been a great experience.
 Probably the worst year and a bit of my life.
 To this day I dislike the Southern USA precisely because of that year in the Tarheel State, despite some of the warmest, friendliest, all around nicest people I’ve ever known being from the south.
 I just wasn’t a good fit.
 In my previous home and neighborhood, I did fit.
 I had friends, I was happy.
 Content.
 I could have remained there forever, or at least until I graduated high school.
 And, to be honest, when we were told by my dad we were moving to North Carolina I was looking forward to it.
 We’d been told this was to be a two-year “loan” assignment from my dad’s company to another company that was a subsidiary of it.
 We didn’t even sell our house; the plan was to live in North Carolina for two years then move back to the same house, the same street, the same neighborhood on the suburbs of Toronto to resume life (spoiler alert: never happened).

+So North Carolina was not a good fit.
+If you want that background before we continue I’d rather you click here and read that than make me reiterate the reasons why here.
 The one rare bright spot of being friendless in Greensboro was that in Greensboro I really became a movie fan.
 More like an obsessive.
 I must have seen a new movie every week.
 New release, second-run repeats, and weekly trips to the video store.
 I did a lot of movie watching at home, thanks to the whole “not having friends” thing.
 I also re-watched these movies, and began to notice things like motifs and symbolism and themes.
 That movies could be about more than just “plot” and “story” was a divine secret learned at the foot of our VCR which was actually, yes, a Betamax.

 So the short version of North Carolina; I survived.
 And I got a boost when my dad announced we were returning to Canada a year early, though unfortunately not to our old neighborhood, for him to take a big promotion.
 I almost didn’t care; I just wanted to get the hell out of Greensboro.
 We moved back to Canada in August of 1986, a couple of weeks before I was due to start school.
 In those two weeks we got our feet wet in our new town, and that included a trip to the local cinema (we only had two in 1986, soon to become only one 2-screen theater).